 Is your club another bone in your body or are you only grasping a tool?
 Are you in complete control of the club without the tension in the forearms that chokes off power and dulls the feedback from the hands?
-Are there built in "pre-sets" in your grip that non consciously produce an extended hitting zone through impact?
 What if there is a much deeper understanding of the grip that can provide a major breakthrough in power and accuracy?

 Today's universally taught "one size fits all" stance is addictively easy to teach and makes total sense on the surface.
-This stance destroys coronal plane balance once the motion starts and your body abandons your consciously planned intentions as it always seeks balance first.
+However, this stance destroys coronal plane balance once the motion starts and your body abandons your consciously planned intentions as it always seeks balance first.
+It also stalls out the lower body much too early and disrupts the instinctive kinetic chain.
 Your body and brain are never on the same page from the start and this "static" is the source of inaccurate performance, tension, and self doubt.

 "The proper stance and posture enable a golfer to be perfectly balanced and poised throughout the swing."